 Note 14.
-Subsequent Event
+Subsequent Event Sale of Property

 On July 8, 2024, the Company sold a condominium located in New York, New York.
-The Company expects to recognize a net pre-tax gain of approximately \$ 8,132 after associated costs and expenses during the third quarter 2024 as a result of the sale.
+The Company expects to recognize a net pre-tax gain of approximately \$8,132 \$8,151 after associated costs and expenses during the third quarter 2024 as a result of the sale.
+The gain from the sale is reflected in Other income on the accompanying Consolidated Statement of Operations.